 I can’t possibly talk about every possible routing to get to Egypt, but I can tell you some of the more popular ones and best ones from my experience going there zillions of times.
-If you want to fly Delta or it’s SkyTeam alliance, you’ll be flying from one of Delta’s international gateway cities – and they have a lot of them around the country – to either Amsterdam, Paris, or Rome.
-Then you’ll connect from there on to Cairo on KLM, AirFrance, or Alitalia respectively.
+If you want to fly Delta or its SkyTeam alliance, you’ll be flying from one of Delta’s international gateway cities – and they have a lot of them around the country – to either Amsterdam, Paris, or Rome.
+Then you’ll connect from there on to Cairo on KLM, AirFrance, or the airline formerly known as Alitalia (now ITA Airways) respectively.

 And if you have a long layover, it’s super easy to hop on the train at Schipol and ride into the center of Amsterdam and get back to the airport in plenty of time.
 I used to fly KLM to and from Cairo a lot and do day trips into Amsterdam on my layovers every single time.
 But if Paris or Rome is cheaper to go through or they work out better for your schedule, then by all means go with the best flight option for you.